Navigating Record Group 75

 Though administrative in nature, the records can include:

 - Account ledgers

 These records can provide information regarding:

 - Agricultural work

 - Trade agreements and more

 Locating specific records can be tricky, due to the continual changes in reservations, tribes, and geographic areas.
 In many instances, tribal records are split between National Archives (NARA) offices and affiliated archives.
 Given the complexity of BIA records, this research tool was created to help identify the locations of agency, office, and school records within NARA.
 More specific information relating to our records can be found by contacting the NARA facility listed in parentheses next to each agency, office, or school.
-Additional resources can be identified using our Online Catalog.
+Additional resources can be identified using our National Archives Catalog.

-If you are having difficulty finding information on this guide related to your research, please contact the National Archives with the nature and scope of your research question, your name, and your personal email address and phone number.
+If you are having difficulty finding information in this guide related to your research, please contact the National Archives with the nature and scope of your research question, your name, and your personal email address and phone number.

-About this Navigational Resource:
+About this Navigational Resource

 It has been impossible to include the name of every subagency and special agency.
 The most significant omissions are the agencies and subagencies established during the early years of a superintendency, when agents were moved about without permanent assignments to a particular tribe or locality.